micurs/relax.js/relaxjs/readme.md

 Applications written with Relax.js do not require specifying any routing: each request URL univocally identifies the resource to load in the back end.

-The taxonomy of your resources automatically defines the URL patterns.
+In other words: the taxonomy of your data resources automatically defines the URL patterns.

 ## Resources

 Resources are the focal elements in any Relax.js application.
-Resources can represent individual objects or contain and represent collections of other objects (i.e. resources).
+Resources can represent individual objects or contain and represent collections of other objects (i.e. child resources).

 ### Verbs functions